San13deep/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING/README.md

 It is an unsupervised learning method; hence no supervision is provided to the algorithm, and it deals with the unlabeled dataset.
 After applying this clustering technique, each cluster or group is provided with a cluster-ID.
 ML systems can use this id to simplify the processing of large and complex datasets.

 # Conclusion
+In conclusion, tailored recommendations can be made based on information about movies and TV shows.
+In addition, similar models can be developed to provide valuable recommendations to consumers in other domains.
-it will solve for improved movie and TV-Show selection times with a considerable growth in satisfaction of the content being consumed leading to more user engagement and greater trust in Netflix recommendations.
+It will solve for improved movie and TV-Show selection times with a considerable growth in satisfaction of the content being consumed leading to more user engagement and greater trust in Netflix recommendations.

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sandeepmaurya13/)